mathworks-ref-arch/license-manager-for-matlab-on-aws/README.md

 > **Note**: The Internet Explorer web browser is not supported for interacting with the cloud console.

 1. In the Stack Detail for your stack, expand the **Outputs** section.
 2. Look for the key named `ServerAddress` and click the corresponding URL listed under value.
-This is the HTTPS endpoint to the Network License Manager for MATLAB Dashboard.
+This is the HTTPS endpoint to the network license manager for MATLAB Dashboard.

 # Step 4: Log in to the Dashboard